 Direct deposit is the fastest and most secure way to receive your pension benefits.
 You can enroll in our direct deposit program when you file for retirement.
 Just fill out a Direct Deposit Enrollment Application (RS6370), and return it to us.

 Domestic Relations Order

 If an ex-spouse is entitled to part of your pension, you should send us a copy of your domestic relations order (DRO) as soon as possible.
 The DRO gives us specific instructions on how to divide your benefits.
 We cannot finalize your pension until we review it and calculate the court-mandated distribution of your benefit.
-For more detailed information, please read our Guide to Domestic Relations Orders.
+For more detailed information, please read our Divorce and Your Pension blog post.